h5law/reddit-minimal/README.md

 # Reddit Minimal

 This is a minimal reddit client, created using React and Redux.
+It uses the reddit JSON API to fetch posts and allows for the search of reddit as a whole, changing subreddit (by searching 'r/[subreddit]') and filtering posts by term.

+## TODO

+ - Add detailed view for individual posts (react-router-dom)
+ - Add functionality to view comments
+ - Add loading animations to skeleton post (react-loading-skeleton)
+ - Improve UI design
+ - Make thumbnails fit properly and add detail to posts without images

 ## Dependencies